Mark & Stuart’s Mauritius Golf Adventure

 A great little hotel with a fantastic beach and always has a good atmosphere, perfect for those on a budget or attending a wedding at Belle Mare Plage.

-If you’re clients are looking for a hotel that has the Wow factor then this is the one!
-Every room is furnished to the utmost luxury and prefect for relaxing.
-On the down side the beach is just okay and the resort is quite big therefore a lot of walking from rooms to eateries.
+If your clients are looking for a hotel that has the Wow factor then this is the one!
+Every room is furnished to the utmost luxury and perfect for relaxing.
+On the downside the beach is just okay and the resort is quite big therefore a lot of walking from rooms to eateries.

 Built adjacent to the Four Seasons is more of a luxury self-catering establishment with half board as an option.
 It is a very relaxed resort with great facilities, the tiny plunge pool on the balcony is a great touch.